skn0012/cse15l-lab-reports/week-5-lab-report.md

 ## 4. **grep -c 'string' filename**

 * This searches a specific file and displays the amount of times the string is used in the file.
-It's useful for
+It's useful for finding out how many times a specific string is used in a specific file.

 ```
 grep -c "Lucayans" written_2/travel_guides/berlitz2/Bahamas-History.txt